BranLim/AlarmMonitor/README.md

 # Running the Project

-Run `docker-compose` up to build and run the application.
+Run `docker-compose up` in the terminal to build and run the application.

+From the browser, access the URL: http://localhost:8080/api/alarms to see the response.